 - 1 tablespoon cornstarch

-- 1 large broccoli cut into bite size florets
+- 1 large broccoli cut into bite-sized florets

 - 2 teaspoons sesame oil or neutral cooking oil, or fresh lemon juice for oil-free